containerd/nri/README.md

 [containerd](https://github.com/containerd/containerd) and
 [CRI-O](https://github.com/cri-o/cri-o).

-## Background

-The revisited API is a major rewrite of NRI.
-It changes the scope of NRI and how it gets integrated into runtimes.
-It reworks how plugins are implemented, how they communicate with the runtime, and what kind of changes they can make to containers.

-[NRI v0.1.0](README-v0.1.0.md) used an OCI hook-like one-shot plugin invocation mechanism where a separate instance of a plugin was spawned for every NRI event.
-This instance then used its standard input and output to receive a request and provide a response, both as JSON data.
+### Plugins
 Plugins in NRI are daemon-like entities.
-A single instance of a plugin is now responsible for handling the full stream of NRI events and requests.
+A single instance of a plugin is responsible for handling the full stream of NRI events and requests.
 A unix-domain socket is used as the transport for communication.

-Instead of JSON requests and responses NRI is defined as a formal, protobuf-based 'NRI plugin protocol' which is compiled into ttRPC bindings.
+NRI is defined as a formal, protobuf-based 'NRI plugin protocol' which is compiled into ttRPC bindings.
 This should result in improved communication efficiency with lower per-message overhead, and enable straightforward implementation of stateful NRI plugins.

 ## Components